contao/docs/docs/manual/user-management/members.en.md

 ### Member groups

 Here you define the group membership of the member.
-The first group, i.e. the one at the top of the drop-down menu, is the main group, which is taken into account e.g. for automatic forwarding after login.
+The first group, i.e. the one at the top of the selection, is the main group, which is taken into account e.g. for automatic forwarding after login.

 **Member groups:** Here you define the group membership of the member.

-### Access data
+### Login details

-In this section you can assign a username and password to the member, which will be used to log in to the frontend.
+In this section you can assign a username and password to the member, which will be used to log in to the front end.
 For this purpose, the member should belong to at least one member group.

-**Allow login:** Here you activate the frontend login.
+**Allow login:** Here you activate the front end login.

 **Username:** Here you define a unique user name.